When a Situation Calls for an Emergency Dental Surgery Morton, PA

-Check out what others are saying about our dental services on Yelp: When a Situation Calls for an Emergency Dental Surgery in Morton, PA
+Check out what others are saying about our dental services on Google: When a Situation Calls for an Emergency Dental Surgery in Morton, PA

 Abscesses form as a result of bacterial tooth infections.
 Though they may occur in different areas of the tooth for different reasons, periapical tooth abscesses are particularly common.
 This type of abscess typically occurs due to an untreated dental cavity, trauma, or prior dental work.

 Infected teeth will need to have their tooth abscesses drained to get rid of the infection.
 In most cases, root canal treatment will be necessary to attempt to save the tooth.
 However, in more severe cases, tooth extraction may be necessary.
 An untreated tooth abscess may lead to life-threatening complications.
 As such, it requires immediate attention.

 ” Infected teeth will need to have their tooth abscesses drained to get rid of the infection.”

 Damage to Orthodontics

 While damage to orthodontics rarely requires dental emergency surgery, a patient's first step should always be to determine the extent of the issue.
 Damage to orthodontics is typically considered severe when it includes trauma to the teeth, mouth, or face.

 Patients with orthodontic devices may suffer puncture wounds or profuse bleeding after experiencing trauma to the mouth.
 Emergency dental surgery may be necessary when damage to orthodontics results in swelling of the gums, mouth, and face.
 Unmanageable pain may also be a symptom.

 “Patients with orthodontic devices may suffer puncture wounds or profuse bleeding after experiencing trauma to the mouth.”